mocha-opts/awesome-stars-coconut/README.md

 *   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown

+*   [tabler/tabler-icons](https://github.com/tabler/tabler-icons) - A set of over 4900 free MIT-licensed high-quality SVG icons for you to use in your web projects.

 *   [Automattic/mongoose](https://github.com/Automattic/mongoose) - MongoDB object modeling designed to work in an asynchronous environment.

 *   [oxc-project/javascript-parser-in-rust](https://github.com/oxc-project/javascript-parser-in-rust) - Tutorial on writing a JavaScript Parser in Rust